 The Company's cash and liquidity needs are impacted by research and development expenses, legal, accounting and regulatory filing expenses and operating expenses.
-At the current rate monthly expenditures, including operating expenses and technology management account for approximately \$40,000.
+At the current rate monthly expenditures, including operating expenses and technology management total approximately \$50,000.

 Cash and Equivalents